rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 # Collect data from a scoring service

-This hands-on lab guides us through collecting Machine Learning scoring  data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with Workbench.
+This hands-on lab guides us through collecting Machine Learning scoring data using [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml).

 In this workshop, we will

-- Use the Azure Machine Learning Services collection module to view scoring data from API calls
+- Use the `azureml.datacollector` module to collect data from scoring calls
 - Use Azure Storage to view the results

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of

-- Programming using an Agile methodology
 - Machine Learning and Data Science
 - Intermediate to Advancced Python programming
 - Microsoft Azure Storage concepts